Table of Contents

 - Your first letter of recommendation must come from a supervisor.
 Booth is looking for informed objectivity in their recommendation letters, and wants to hear from individuals who are intimately familiar with your work product, who can speak knowledgeably about your strengths, weaknesses, and potential as a future leader

-- Your second letter can be from another professional contact or from someone who has worked with you in an organization, club, or on a volunteer project.
+- Your second letter can be from anyone, such as a professional contact or from someone who has worked with you in an organization, club, or on a volunteer project.
 This letter should offer a different perspective on your skillset than the one offered by your first recommender, to maximize the amount and variety of the information sent about you the admissions committee

 Booth Interviews

-Interviews at Booth are by invitation only.
+Interviews at Booth are by invitation only and required for admission.
 The admissions committee will evaluate your submitted application, after which they’ll contact you by the decision date with instructions on how to schedule your interview.

-- Interviews are held on campus, at a location convenient to you, or via teleconference (Zoom)
+Interviews are held on campus, at a location convenient to you, or via teleconference (Zoom).
+They are conducted either by a current student, an alumnus, or an admissions staff member, and all interviews are weighted equally in the evaluation process.

 Other Application Items